 The most significant ecological habitats include the spring run stream and floodplain communities.
-The main spring run is renowned for its support of a diversity of wildlife species including turtles, fish and invertebrates.
-Redbreast and spotted sunfish, largemouth bass, bluegill and channel catfish in can be observed in waters with unparalleled visibility.
+The main spring run is renowned for a diversity of wildlife species, including turtles, fish and invertebrates.
+Redbreast and spotted sunfish, largemouth bass, bluegill and channel catfish can be observed in waters with unparalleled visibility.

 Paddling, snorkeling and swimming are all popular at the park.
-Pavilions are available, and a concession stand provides food and beverage service, and paddling equipment rentals.
+Pavilions are available, and a concession stand provides food and beverage service plus paddling equipment rentals.
 Other popular activities include camping, hiking, nature study and picnicking.

-- Gilchrist Blue Springs State Park is located in Gilchrist County about 5 miles to the west of High Springs, FL off NW 182nd Ave.
-(CR340) in the north central part of the state along the Santa Fe River.
+- Gilchrist Blue Springs State Park is located in Gilchrist County about five miles to the west of High Springs off Northwest 182nd Avenue (County Road 340) in the north-central part of the state along the Santa Fe River.